-- Brief facts leading to the filing of instant appeal are that the respondent is a domestic consumer of SEPCO bearing Ref No.13-38141-0676803 having a sanctioned load of 1 kW under A-1(a) tariff.
-Premises of the respondent was checked by Task Force SEPCO on 20.06.2019 and allegedly the meter was found defective and the respondent was found stealing electricity directly.
-Resultantly, a detection bill amounting to Rs.300,000/- was charged to the respondent by SEPCO in June 2019. - Being aggrieved, the respondent filed an application before the Provincial Office of Inspection (POI) on 27.06.2019 and challenged the aforesaid detection bill.
+- 1. Brief facts leading to the filing of instant appeal are that the respondent is a domestic consumer of SEPCO bearing Ref No.13-38141-0677000 having a sanctioned load of 1 kW under A-1(a) tariff.
+Premises of the respondent was checked by Task Force SEPCO on 20.06.2019 and allegedly the respondent was found stealing electricity directly and the connected load observed was 3.1 kW.
+Resultantly, a detection bill amounting to Rs.300.000/- was charged to the respondent by SEPCO in June 2019. - 2.
+Being aggrieved, the respondent filed an application before the Provincial Office of Inspection (POI) on 27.06.2019 and challenged the aforesaid detection bill.
 POI disposed of the matter vide its decision dated 24.09.2019, wherein the detection bill of Rs.300,000/- charged in June 2019 along with late payment surcharge (LPS) were withdrawn and SEPCO was directed to issue the revised bill to the respondent within 30 days.